Tweedy, Browne: History

-The company was started in 1920 by Forest Berwind "Bill" Tweedy, who initially focused on what are known as "thinly traded" shares of smaller companies, often family owned, that traded in lower numbers and lower volume than larger company stock.
-This niche allowed him to buy stocks at a significant discount due to the limited options for sellers.
+The company was started in 1920 by Forest Berwind "Bill" Tweedy, who initially focused on shares of smaller companies, often family owned, that traded in lower numbers and lower volume than larger company stocks.
+This niche allowed him to buy stocks at a significant discount to estimated book value due to the limited options for sellers.
 Tweedy's focus on buying shares at a discount caught the attention of Benjamin Graham, the father of value investing who was in the 1920s and '30s formalizing his theories.
-Tweedy and Graham eventually became friends and worked out of the same New York City office building.
+Tweedy and Graham eventually became friends and worked out of the same New York City office building at 52 Broadway.

 After decades working solo, Tweedy was joined by Howard Browne and Joe Reilly in 1945.
-Walter Schloss had a close friendship with Tweedy and the pair shared investing theories and business referrals, but Schloss never officially works at Tweedy, Browne.
+Walter Schloss had a close friendship with Tweedy and used a desk in their office, but Schloss never officially worked at Tweedy, Browne.
 Bill Tweedy retired in 1957, and Howard Browne became president of the company.
+They still focused on being a market maker or broker-dealer for smaller companies at this point, and became known as "buyers of last resort" for stocks neglected by larger trading firms.

 Warren Buffett, a protege of Graham, was closely linked with Tweedy, Browne in the early stages of his investing career.
 He used Tweedy, Browne as his preferred brokerage for Buffet Partnership, Ltd. (1956-1966), and bought his first shares of Berkshire Hathaway through the firm.

 By the 1960s, Tweedy, Browne had expanded from a brokerage and market maker to managing money for outside investors.
 Buffett singled out Tweedy, Browne as superior investors in his 1984 article "The Superinvestors of Graham-and-Doddsville," noting they outperformed both the Dow Jones Industrial Average and S&P 500 by substantial margins from 1966 to 1982.
+Their first mutual fund open to the general public was created in 1993.

-In 1997 Tweedy, Browne was purchased by the holding company Affiliated Managers Group for $300 million.
+In 1997 the holding company Affiliated Managers Group bought 70% of Tweedy, Browne for $300 million.

 The firm's managing directors included well-known value investor Christopher H. Browne, Howard Browne's son and author of The Little Book of Value Investing (2007).
 Christoper Browne died on December 13, 2009.
 During Christopher Browne's tenure, two of the firm's mutual funds outperformed market averages between 1993 and 2009.

+In late 2024, Tweedy, Browne launched their first exchange traded fund, using their value-focused methods and also emphasizing companies whose executives are engaged in significant buying of their own company's stock.

 The managers of Tweedy, Browne also published a number of freely available papers about investment strategies.